 Legend has it that treasure chests of pirate booty are buried in Montauk.
 Captain Kidd supposedly left two chests of his loot in Money Pond.
 No pirate loot has ever been found, however in more recent history plenty of loot, in the form of liquor, could be found on Montauk's beaches.
 During the 13-year prohibition period, the Rum Runners, as they were called locally, used Montauk as a drop-off place for liquor.
 Old timers remember signals from ships moored out past the legal limit rousing the men to sea in small boats to bring in the cargo under the cover of darkness.
 The cargo, liquor, was brought to the sand dunes in small boats, where it was dug into the dunes, to be later picked up and transported to New York City in armed trucks.

 Began when the heirs of the early proprietors sold Montauk for $151,000 to Arthur Benson who brought out his influential friends and built a few houses at the point.
 They called themselves the Montauk Association.
 These houses now enjoy historic landmark designation.
 Carl Fisher, who purchased Montauk from the heirs of Arthur Benson in 1926, fell in love with Montauk in the 1920's whose rolling hills with little vegetation reminded him of moorland in England.
 He built the Montauk Manor, the office building in town, the golf course, the yacht Club, Tudor style homes and even a Tudor village for the workmen in anticipation of a summer playground for the elite.
-His grand vision of Montauk as the Miami Beach of the north ended with the Stock Market Crash of 1929, but Montauk's popularity as a tourist attraction continues to grow.
+His grand vision of Montauk ended with the Stock Market Crash of 1929, but Montauk's popularity as a tourist attraction continues to grow.
+This year the Plaza in the village was renamed the Carl Fisher Plaza in honor of Montauk's visionary developer.